joshbegley/nyt-latest/README.md

-**Lamar Jackson, Ravens Quarterback, Is Sidelined by Team’s Coronavirus Outbreak**\
+**Lamar Jackson, Ravens Quarterback, Tests Positive for Coronavirus**\
-`The N.F.L.’s 2019 M.V.P. was among several players who tested positive for the virus on Thursday.`\
+`The N.F.L.’s 2019 M.V.P. was among more than a dozen team players who have tested positive for the virus.`\
 https://nytimes.com/2020/11/26/sports/lamar-jackson-coronavirus.html?searchResultPosition=1

 **Your Friday Briefing**\